operator-framework/operator-sdk/doc/proposals/sdk-code-annotations.md

 // PodPolicy defines the policy to create pod for the etcd container. type PodPolicy struct {
 	...
-	// +operator-sdk:csv-gen:customresourcedefinitions.specDescriptor.path="pod.resources"
+	// +operator-sdk:gen-csv:customresourcedefinitions.specDescriptors.displayName="Resource Requirements"
 	Resources v1.ResourceRequirements `json:"resources,omitempty"`
 	...
 }
 ```

 `gen-csv` generates a CSV by pulling data from all over an SDK-generated Operator project.
-By defining a set of CSV-specific paths with a `:gen-csv` command-specific token, a parser of API code annotations will know that the `customresourcedefinitions` spec field for the CSV generated using a type that has a field of type `PodPolicy` will include a `specDescriptor` list entry with a path value of `pod.resources`.
-Only the `gen-csv`-specific parser knows that `customresourcedefinitions` is a child of `spec`, a `specDescriptor` is a list field.
+By defining a set of CSV-specific paths with a `:gen-csv` command-specific token, a parser of API code annotations will know that the `customresourcedefinitions` spec field for the CSV generated using a type that has a field of type `PodPolicy` will include a `specDescriptor` list entry with a `displayName` value of `Resource Requirements`.
+Only the `gen-csv`-specific parser knows that `customresourcedefinitions` is a child of `spec` in a CSV, and a `specDescriptor` is a YAML list field.
 Other commands will ignore this annotation.

 A malleable path element structure allows commands to interpret complex annotations.
 For an annotation set to be user-friendly, these elements must be kept as simple as possible for the given task.
 Their parser implementation *must* be accompanied by user-friendly documentation that explains how to create annotations for all supported fields, how the parser will interpret those annotations, and any constraints or requirements on paths or values.